Yomiko12/ReggieBot/README.md

 ___
 ## CHANGES TO IMPLEMENT
-allow searching for music with a spotify link (@Jfbob1#9886)
+1. fix text formatting so that the bot prints text the same way throughout all commands
-improvements to "r qlist"
+2. full rewrite of all music commands
-switch from music downloading to realtime music streaming with youtube_dl
+2b. allow searching for music with a spotify link (@Jfbob1#9886)
-fix music file download errors
+2c. improvements to "r qlist"
-schedule command to set alerts on specific dates and/or times. (@wa_ge#5304)
+2d. switch from music downloading to realtime music streaming with youtube_dl
 ___
 ___